|

 Example APEL: 5 years experience as a Building Control Surveyor.

-wish to claim APL/APEL are advised to contact Prof Ed Galea and lodge their
+MSc who wish to claim APL/APEL are advised to contact Prof Ed Galea and

 (1) In most cases projects are expected to be work related.

-required for students failing to submit project by due dates.
+re-registration may be required for students failing to submit project

 (5) Project supervisor will be appointed for each student.

-people are involved, this must be clearly stated in the project report.
+where other people are involved, this must be clearly stated in the

 (a) A critical appraisal of how modelling could be used in a performance based code framework, setting out a method of good practice.